Travel Insurance for Working Abroad

 It is relatively easy to find cover for office and clerical work or working in bars and restaurants and many insurance policies will cover light farm or agricultural work such as fruit and vegetable picking on a casual basis.

-It is much more difficult to find travel insurance that covers manual labour or construction work, working with machinery or tools, agricultural farm labour with tractors, combine harvesters and other machinery or working with animals.
+It is much more difficult to find working abroad travel insurance that covers manual labour or construction work, working with machinery or tools, agricultural farm labour with tractors, combine harvesters and other machinery or working with animals.

 For instance, our Silver and Gold policies are only really suitable for clerical work, bar and restaurant work, fruit/vegetable picking, light farm work, voluntary and charitable work using hand tools etc. They will also cover working with small domestic animals in a supervised environment.

 If you need cover for more potentially hazardous work, such as working with machinery, larger animals including wild animals in an animal sanctuary or refuge, using power tools and other manual labour, you would be better choosing our Standard Longstay or Navigator Plus policies.
-These have a few specific things that they don’t cover, such as working above two storeys on ladders/scaffolding, lifting weights in excess of 25kg and working underground, but other than these, they cover a remarkable range of employment, including working with agricultural machinery, wild animals in sanctuaries/refuges etc.
+These have a few specific things that they don’t cover, such as working above two storeys on ladders/scaffolding, lifting weights in excess of 25kg and working underground, but other than these, they cover a remarkable range of employment, including working with agricultural machinery, wild animals in sanctuaries/refuges etc. If you are working with potentially dangerous wild animals such as big cats, elephants and other “big game” species, you will need to add Activity Pack 2 to a Standard Longstay policy, or Activity Pack 3 to a Navigator Plus policy.
+No Activity Packs need to be added for manual work, working with machinery or working with domestic animals or non-big game species.

-There are always conditions attached, such as cover being dependant on you wearing any recommended safety clothing and equipment and rigidly following all recommended safety advice and precautions on site.
+There are always conditions attached, such as insurance cover being dependant on you wearing any recommended safety clothing and equipment and rigidly following all recommended safety advice and precautions on site.